-On June 21, 2018 and May 29, 2020, the Corporation issued Medium Term Notes, Series 1 and Medium Term Notes, Series 2, respectively.
+On June 21, 2018, May 29, 2020 and March 28, 2022, the Corporation issued Medium Term Notes, Series 1, Medium Term Notes, Series 2, and Medium Term Notes, Series 3, respectively.
 The Corporation's obligations under the Keyera Medium Term Notes are guaranteed by certain subsidiaries of the Corporation.
 The Keyera Medium Term Notes are not listed or quoted on any exchange.

 Subject to certain conditions, as noted below, the Corporation may redeem each series of Keyera Medium Term Notes, either in whole or in part, upon not less than 10 and not more than 60 days prior notice, at a price equal to the greater of (i) par, and (ii) the Canada Yield Price (as defined below), plus any unpaid interest, if any, to but excluding the date of redemption.
-In respect of the Keyera Medium Term Notes, "Canada Yield Price" means, in effect, a price equal to the price of a specific series of Kevera Medium Term Notes, as applicable, calculated in accordance with generally accepted financial practice in Canada to provide a yield to maturity equal to the Government of Canada Yield (as defined below) plus the redemption premium set forth in the table below.
-In respect of the Keyera Medium Term Notes, "Government of Canada Yield" means, on any date, in effect, the yield to maturity on such date compounded semi-annually which a noncallable Government of Canada bond would carry if issued, in Canadian dollars in Canada, at 100 percent of its principal amount on such date with a term to maturity equal to the remaining term to maturity of the specified series of Keyera Medium Term Notes, as applicable.
+In respect of the Keyera Medium Term Notes, "Canada Yield Price" means, in effect, a price equal to the price of a specific series of Keyera Medium Term Notes, as applicable, calculated in accordance with generally accepted financial practice in Canada to provide a yield to maturity equal to the Government of Canada Yield (as defined below) plus the redemption premium set forth in the table below.
+In respect of the Kevera Medium Term Notes, "Government of Canada Yield" means, on any date, in effect, the yield to maturity on such date compounded semi-annually which a noncallable Government of Canada bond would carry if issued, in Canadian dollars in Canada, at 100 percent of its principal amount on such date with a term to maturity equal to the remaining term to maturity of the specified series of Keyera Medium Term Notes, as applicable.
 The Government of Canada Yield will be the average of the yields determined by two major Canadian investment dealers selected by the Corporation.
 In certain circumstances following a Change of Control Trigger Event (as defined in the Note Indenture), the Corporation will be required to make an offer to repurchase all or, at the option of any holder of the Keyera Medium Term Notes, any part, at a purchase price payable in cash equal to 101 percent of the aggregate outstanding principal amount thereof plus accrued and unpaid interest, if any, to the date of purchase.
 After certain dates (as set forth below), a series of Keyera Medium Term Notes may be redeemed at a price equal to par, plus accrued but unpaid interest, if any, to but excluding the date of the redemption.
 See "Risk Factors - Financial Risks - Credit Ratings".

-Medium Term Notes Canadian Denominated Debt Series Issue Date Maturity Date Amount Interest Rate Redemption Pre (per annum Redemption Premium (per annum) 1 (1) June 21, 2018 June 21, 2028 \$400 million 3.934% 0.44% 2(2) May 29, 2020 May 29, 2030 \$400 million 3.959% 0.85%
+Medium Term Notes Canadian Denominated Debt Series Redemption Premium (per annum) 1 (1) June 21, 2018 June 21, 2028 \$400 million 3.934% 0.44% 2(2) May 29, 2020 May 29, 2030 \$400 million 3.959% 0.85% 3 (3) March 28, 2022 March 28, 2032 \$400 million 5.022% 0.65%